When Is Stretching Necessary, And When Is It A Waste of Time?

 Let's discuss what it's actually good for.

-You can incorporate it into a nightly ritual like the ones we discussed in 7 More Ways To Increase Deep Sleep [Even With A Busy Schedule]
+Sometimes, people incorporate stretching into their nightly routine to help them fall asleep, like the ones we discussed in 7 More Ways To Increase Deep Sleep [Even With A Busy Schedule]

 If you are someone who absolutely loves static stretching, then keep on doing it.
 Just make sure that you are doing it at the right time.

-The best time to perform static stretching is AFTER your workout, when your muscles and joints are already loose/warm or before bed.
+The best time to perform static stretching is AFTER your workout when your muscles and joints are already loose/warm or after a warm shower right before bedtime.

 Share this article if you found it useful -> ->